deegsca-org/bqm2/README.md

   - add support for running as current gcp user i.e no need for service account file
   - longer term - add support for redshift
   - add support for declarative definitions of gcs transfer service
-  - add support for declartive definitions of bigquery transfer service
+  - add support for declarative definitions of bigquery transfer service
   - investigate k8s job extension i.e use k8 jobs in same manner as we use bq jobs
   - add extension to define pre-existing tables and establish those as dependencies
   - add .model support - this is a to_api_repr and from_api_repr situation

 # known issues

   - The descriptions of tables can end up being too long and interfere with execution and saving of results.
-A fix is in the works as of 2022/11/14.
+Any descriptions which end up being too long will be truncated to fit in the allowed table description field.

 # script and .queryjobconfig scenarios